 Nirenberg’s written work spans disciplines, cultures, and historical periods.
 In his first book, Communities of Violence: Persecution of Minorities in the Middle Ages (Princeton University Press, 1996), Nirenberg explores the concept of religious violence in the Middle Ages.
 With a more macro focus in Anti-Judaism: The Western Tradition (W.W.
 Norton, 2013), Nirenberg considers how foundational anti-Judaism is to the history of the West.
 In Neighboring Faiths: Christianity, Islam, and Judaism, Medieval and Modern (University of Chicago Press, 2014), Nirenberg draws a direct link between the history of Muslims, Christians, and Jews in the Middle Ages and their relations in the present.
 He is co-author with his father (Ricardo Nirenberg) of Uncountable: A Philosophical History of Number and Humanity from Antiquity to the Present (University of Chicago Press, 2021), which seeks to understand the powers and limits of the sciences and the humanities.

-Nirenberg is a member of the American Academy of Arts and Sciences, History and Philosophy/Religion sections (2016) and the Medieval Academy of America (2015).
+Nirenberg is a member of the American Academy of Arts and Sciences and the Medieval Academy of America.